 14. The Gherkin

-The Gherkin is the nickname given to the building that is at 30 St Mary Axe in the City of London.
-It is a commerical skyscraper with a modern design that opened in 2004.
+The Gherkin is the nickname given to the 30 St Mary Axe building in the City of London.
+It is a commercial skyscraper with a modern design that opened in 2004.
 Personally, I am a big fan of its modern style.

-The Gherkin as 41 floors.
-On the 40th floor is the Iris Bar and the Helix Restaurant.
+The Gherkin has 41 floors.
+On the 40th floor are the Iris Bar and the Helix Restaurant.
 Friday and Saturday nights at the Iris Bar are Apertivo time.
 Cocktails and snacks are served with awesome sunset views.

 ⇒ Heading to London?
 Check out my posts on 13 Unusual Experiences in London, the best London Food Tours, my virtual London Travel Blog, some great Earlsfield restaurants, 14 Things to do in Notting Hill, restaurants near Clapham Junction and Victoria Station restaurants, 16 Famous Landmarks in Europe, a mad hatter afternoon tea party and a day trip to Brighton, 67 Fascinating Facts about London, 18 Landmarks of London from a local, 15 Places to see Sunsets in London, 9 Places to watch the Sunrise in London, 10 Bridges in London Not to Miss and Cotswolds tour from London options.